-Contact lenses are an advancement everyone can get behind—not everyone wants to wear glasses day-to-day, but not everyone wants to get an expensive eye surgery, either.
+Contact lenses are an advancement everyone can get behind—not everyone wants to wear glasses day-to-day, but not everyone wants to undergo an expensive eye surgery, either.
 However, they do present some problems for people who want to wear loads of makeup, which has a funny habit of getting in your eyes sometimes.
 Luckily, advancements in contact lens technology have made it a lot easier for makeup wearers to use lenses safely.
 If you have allergies or wear eye makeup, you can avoid infections through one-time use, disposable contact lenses.
 They minimize your risk of infection or product buildup.
 Still, eye makeup can present problems if the makeup gets on, around, or (the worst) under the lens.
 However, there are steps that can be taken to prevent these problems.

 Wash Your Hands